How to Find and Choose a Kansas Mesothelioma Lawyer

 Asbestos Exposure in Kansas

 Much of Kansas’ history includes farming and the aviation industry.
 Both used asbestos products to prevent fires.
 Many manufacturing facilities, industrial sites and military bases in Kansas also used the toxic mineral.
-Kansas City has a higher incidence rate of asbestos-related diseases than nearly every other city in the state.
+Kansas City has a higher rate of asbestos-related illnesses than nearly every other city in the state.

 Sites in Kansas Known for Asbestos Exposure

-• American Salt Company: Workers were exposed to asbestos at the company’s Lyon site before the mineral’s health risks were fully understood.
+• American Salt Company: Workers were exposed to asbestos at the company’s Lyon site.

-• Boeing: The company’s Kansas operations, particularly in Wichita, have a history of asbestos use and workers’ exposure.
+• Boeing: The company’s Kansas operations, particularly in Wichita, have a history of asbestos use and worker exposure.

-• Chemical Sealing Corporation: A survey conducted in 1972 showed the Kansas City company was responsible for asbestos exposure.
+• Chemical Sealing Corporation: A 1972 survey revealed the Kansas City company was responsible for asbestos exposure.

-• Compass Resources: The Occupational Safety and Health Administration cited Compass Resources in Lakewood for exposing workers to asbestos and other hazards in December 2021.
+• Compass Resources: The Occupational Safety and Health Administration cited Compass Resources in Lakewood for exposing workers to asbestos in December 2021.

 • Diversified Insulation: The company, also known as Shelter Shield and WRG, was a manufacturer and supplier of asbestos insulation products in Kansas.

-• Dodson Manufacturing Company: The company’s location in Wichita has been identified as a manufacturer of products that may contain asbestos.
+• Dodson Manufacturing Company: This Wichita-based manufacturer produced products that may have contained asbestos.

-• Harcros Chemical Incorporated: Founded in 1917, it was Kansas’ first chemical plant.
+• Harcros Chemical Incorporated: Founded in 1917, Harcos was Kansas’s first chemical plant.
 The Kansas City facility used asbestos to insulate machinery.
-The company continued to open chemical and power plants over the following decades.

 • Trans World Airlines, Inc. and Cessna Aircraft Company: Both aviation companies were known for asbestos exposure at their Kansas sites.

-Most buildings constructed before 1980 likely contain asbestos.
+Many buildings in Kansas constructed before 1980 likely contain asbestos.
 Asbestos products like flooring and ceiling tiles were used throughout older schools, including in science labs, classrooms and auditoriums.
-Students, teachers and staff face the risk of asbestos exposure from this legacy asbestos.
+Students, teachers and staff can still be at risk of asbestos exposure from legacy asbestos.

 Occupational Asbestos Exposure in Kansas

-Most people in Kansas who came in contact with asbestos did so through their occupation.
-Many were construction workers, auto mechanics, insulation workers or electricians.
-Workers in Kansas’ large aircraft manufacturing and maintenance industry also faced exposure on the job.
+Most people in Kansas who came into contact with asbestos were exposed at their workplaces.
+Many were construction workers, auto mechanics, insulation workers, maintenance staff and electricians.
+Workers in Kansas’s large aircraft manufacturing industry also faced occupational exposure.

 • Auto mechanics